HMS Rosario (1860): Second commission (1867–1875)

 Rosario recommissioned at Woolwich on 28 September 1867 under her previous captain, Commander Louis Venturne.
 Commander George Palmer then took command in October 1867 and under him she sailed for the Australia Station.

 On 4 June 1868, officers from HMS Rosario were entertained in Auckland, New Zealand by the Officers of the Royal Irish Regiment (the 18th).
 On 5 June the ship left Auckland for Tauranga, with the Governor of New Zealand, Sir George F. Bowen on board.

 In 1869 Rosario detained the schooner Daphne on suspicion of "blackbirding", or the illegal recruitment (including enslavement) of the indigenous populations of nearby Pacific islands or northern Queensland.
-Commander Palmer brought charges at the Vice Admiralty Court of New South Wales, but the charges were dismissed by the Chief Justice of New South Wales, Sir Alfred Stephen, on the grounds that the British Slave Trade Act 1839 did not apply to the South Pacific Ocean.
+Commander Palmer brought charges at the Vice Admiralty Court of New South Wales, but the charges were dismissed by the Chief Justice of New South Wales, Sir Alfred Stephen, on the grounds that the 'passengers' could not be proven to be slaves - a stance strengthened by the court's refusal to hear testimony from the kidnapped islanders before the court, on the assumption that they would not understand the meaning of a Christian oath and thus be incompetent to testify.

 In 1870 a team from Rosario played the first New Zealand International Rugby Union match against a side from Wellington.

 It was intended to recommission her in Sydney in 1871, with a new crew being brought out from England in HMS Megaera, but with Commander Challis remaining in command.
 In the event Megaera became a total loss at the isolated St Paul Island, and the crews were rescued by HMS Rinaldo and SS Malacca.
 There were no fatalities, and the new crews eventually reached their intended ships.

 Albert Hastings Markham became acting commander of Rosario between 12 October 1871 and 12 February 1872, during the first cruise to the New Hebrides for the suppression of the South Seas labour trade.
 He published an account of the cruise under the title The cruise of the Rosario amongst the New Hebrides and Santa Cruz Islands, exposing the recent atrocities connected with the kidnapping of natives in the South Seas.
 The cruise included a visit to the island of Nukapu to inquire into the murder of Bishop Patteson, but little of value was found until they came to the south-east side of the Island, where the bishop had been killed.
 In the words of the contemporary newspaper report: